syncfusion/ej2-vue-docs/src/common/getting-started/vue3-tutorial.md

     }
 ```

-In the above code `ejs-grid` denotes the Grid component tag.`e-columns` and `e-column` denotes the child column directives tag which is used for Column definition declaration.
+In the above code, `ejs-grid` denotes the Grid component tag.`e-columns` and `e-column` denotes the child column directives tag which is used for Column definition declaration.

-Note: Registering the child directives is not needed if we don't use them.
+Note: Registering the child directives is not needed if they are not used.

 ### Template Usage:

-Before using the template in the Vue application, we need to enable the [runtime compiler](https://vuejs.org/v2/guide/installation.html#Runtime-Compiler-vs-Runtime-only).
-Create the `Vue.config.js` file in the root folder if it doens  not exists and add the following code
+Before using the template in the Vue application, enable the [runtime compiler](https://vuejs.org/v2/guide/installation.html#Runtime-Compiler-vs-Runtime-only).
+Create the `Vue.config.js` file in the root folder if it does  not exist and add the following code

 ```js
 module.exports = {